inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 - The players can die.
 - The player will die if they move out of the board.
+- The player will die if they take enough damage.
 - When all players are dead the game finishes.

 ### Damage